The ISO 9001 standard is due its next update, but how will these changes affect businesses?

 What changes are being made to the individual clauses?

 Of the ten clauses, seven of them will be seeing changes with regard to ISO 9001.
-Clause four is the first of these, since it’s a new clause which requires senior management to understand how internal and external challenges could affect their ability to meet the expectations of relevant parties.
+Clause four is the first of these, since it’s a new clause that requires senior management to understand how internal and external challenges could affect their ability to meet the expectations of relevant parties.
 To achieve this, the clause has a focus on process management, requiring businesses to investigate risks with their processes, implementing measures to ensure effective operations and giving team members specific responsibilities over certain processes.

 The main objective of this part of the document is to unite the quality management system with the business’ strategy, helping to align the two by bringing a better understanding of the way processes work to the boardroom.
 Clause five has been amended to reflect this, helping the company leadership ensure processes are in place to meet the strategic direction of the business.